-A new slide formed at the edge of pavement in 2020 at km 19.07 and continues to move.

-□ Erosion

-□ Seepage

-▼ Bridge/Culvert Distress Culvert at km 19.07: inlet is partially blocked and too high and outlet is partly obstructed by slide debris.
-V

-□ Other

-Observations (Site 6): Description Worsened?

-▼ Pavement Distress Site was recently overlaid.
-Some of the previous longitudinal and traverse cracks have reflected through.
-V

-Slope Movement Site is located on an active deep-seated landslide moving toward the Little Smoky River.
-This site crosses over a sag pond/graben.
-V

-▼ Erosion An erosion gully is present at km 19.40.
-The ditch was lined with erosion control products during the 2021 overlay.
+⊠ Bridge/Culvert Culvert at km 19.07: inlet is partially blocked and too high. \boxtimes ☐ Other Observations (Site 6): Description Worsened? □ Pavement Distress Some of the previous longitudinal and traverse cracks have reflected through. \boxtimes ⊠ Slope Movement Site is located on an active deep-seated landslide moving toward the Little Smoky River.
+This site crosses over a sag pond/graben. \boxtimes ⊠ Erosion The ditch was lined with erosion control products during the 2021 overlay. ☐ Seepage ⊠ Bridge/Culvert SWSP culvert installed at km 19.23 is not draining.
+Ponded water observed at inlet and outlet. \boxtimes ☐ Other

-□ Seepage

-□ Bridge/Culvert Distress New SWSP culvert installed at km 19.23 is not draining.
-Ponded water observed at inlet and outlet.
-V

-□ Other

 Instrumentation: None.